 Since 1906, Excelsior Roofing has served San Francisco and the Bay Area

 JOB CLEANLINESS: Our goal is to emphasize the reroofing job first, and cleanup to be done during and last.
 When removing roofing, we need access to water and electricity.
-This allows us to mist the roof (not done on shingle slopes) with water to create a more dust free environment for workers and property protection.
+This allows us to mist the roof (not done on shingle slopes) with water to create a more dust-free environment for workers and property protection.
 Electricity can be used for saws, drills, etc. if needed.
-Cleanup is very important to us and cleaners are used when appropriate.
+Cleanup is especially important to us and cleaners are used when appropriate.
 Tarps are used to cover decks and plants.
 Sometimes the weight of the tarps can cause breakage to fragile plants that we cannot be responsible for.

 PONDING WATER: Most flat roof surfaces may show signs of ponding water.
 This is due to the construction.
 It is generally considered not to be a problem in small amounts.
 We cannot be responsible for ponding water after the new roof is installed.
 Unless otherwise stated, the proposal does not include the removal or lessening of ponding water.

 OVERNIGHT PROTECTION: All jobs will be protected from wet weather each night.
-This will be either by the roof being water tight and/or tarps.
+This will be either by the roof being watertight and/or tarps.
 Sometimes these procedures are not 100% successful, even though we have made every possible effort.
 We cannot be responsible for unexpected or unusual rain, causing damage.